dm5tt/LoRaHarvesterBox/README.md

 ### Energy

 - Capable of handling a huge variety of energy storages: LiPo, LiFePo4, LTO, SIB, Supercap
-- Once cold-started (600mV) the TI BQ25570 energy harvester works down to 100mV.
+- Starts boosting at 600mV.
 Maximum input voltage is 5.5V.
 - Up to 110mA can be used from the application
 - MPPT
 - Optional load-switch to switch on/off the entire STM32/LoRa-modem based on the VBAT_OK signal